Bubble expansion at strong coupling: Pressure difference at strong coupling

 This analytic approximation perfectly matches the exact numerical evaluation as shown in the top panel of Fig.~\ref{fig:StrongCoupling}.
-In particular, the LO term is linear in $\xi_w$, reproducing the linear relation between the phase pressure difference and terminal velocity of a planar wall found in the holographic numerical simulation for a strongly coupled non-Abelian gauge theory with a FOPT~\cite{Bea:2021zsu}.
+In particular, the LO term is linear in $\xi_w$, reproducing the linear trend between the phase pressure difference and terminal velocity of a planar wall found in the holographic numerical simulation for a strongly coupled non-Abelian gauge theory with a FOPT~\cite{Bea:2021zsu}.
+Nevertheless, a qualitative comparison to Ref.~\cite{Bea:2021zsu} is not feasible since the sound velocity (or equivalently the EOS) and strength factor $\alpha_N$ cannot be fixed independently in the holographic numerical simulations.